A Radical Analytics Adoption Framework

 Another example is raw iron which is weak metal when mixed with a little bit of carbon makes it steel, and the addition of nickel and tungsten makes it usable in high-performance equipment in aerospace.

 It is these small changes in structure which create these crazy transformations.

-This article is inspired by a wonderful research-driven book recently published called Loonshots by Safi Bahcall (a scientist from Harvard, Stanford, Consultant, Entrepreneur, a scientific advisor to President of the USA and an author)
+This article is inspired by a wonderful research-driven book recently published called Loonshots by Safi Bahcall (a scientist from Harvard, Stanford, Consultant, Entrepreneur, a scientific advisor to the President of the USA, and an author)

 In any company or any team, you can’t be in two phases at the same time except for one condition, i.e at zero degrees.
 Both the ice and water exist simultaneously and in science called “dynamic equilibrium”, life at zero degrees.
 How can you have freedom of innovation and rigidity of execution and efficiency co-exist?

 Let us now move into what it takes to realize crazy ideas to transformational worldly outcomes.
 The key principles for you to realize the radical analytics adoption framework are,

 Vannevar Bush asked US President to give Scientific Research to him and separate the military from research.
 The quarantined group of scientists in a few weeks were able to turn around path-breaking research (crazy ideas) to discover microwave radar.

 Most of the innovation labs fail in spite of separating artists and soldiers.
 What they miss is the transfer.
 When the scientists developed the radar and military could not conveniently use it.
 It was going to and fro.
 Bush intervened and made scientists sit with soldiers as they were flying to understand the practical difficulty it started to work and when they changed the interface taking real feedbacks into account.